-With the emotional stress of a trailer ride, a new place, and muscle tension a horse holds to remain upright on the trip, gastrointestinal stress becomes prevalent.
+With the emotional stress of a trailer ride, a new place, and the muscle tension a horse holds to remain upright on the trip, gastrointestinal stress becomes prevalent.
 So what can we do?
 Support the gut!
 Two days prior to trailering, I like to start a preventative dose of Ulcergard so that the horse finishes the tube the day after the trip.
 This will help to settle the stomach and prevent gastric ulcers.
-I also like to dose a horse in the same time frame with a pre & probiotic supplement.
+I also like to dose a horse in the same time frame with a probiotic supplement.
+Hallway’s ProEntera does the job best.
 This will help the flora in the hind gut thrive, keeping the horse’s nutrient absorption rates up, comfort level high, and immune system supported.

 Good Circulation is key to a healthy horse.
 Because step one for any pathological disease is loss of circulation, our goal should always be to optimize blood flow.
 Moreover, sore muscles, emotional stress, and painful joints are a linked to poor circulation.
 When horses stand immobile in a trailer having to clinch their muscles for balance, they often deal with lower circulatory movement.
 We can combat this though!